 Those who cannot have a filler treatment include:

-Will I have a lot of swelling afterwards?
+Will I have a lot of swelling and bruising?

-Can I still have lip filler if I have had cold sores before?
+Can I have lip filler if I get cold sores?

 Having soft tissue filler around the lip area can cause a breakout of cold sores, even if you have never had them before (a very small chance of around 1%).

 If you have a history of cold sores, you may be recommended to have a course of antiviral medication before your treatment.
 As we are medical doctors we can prescribe this for you.

 If you do end up with cold sores following a lip filler treatment, rest assured that the majority will resolve without any treatment in two to three weeks.